 .

-This photograph was taken of 2nd Lieutenant Tomasz Kowalik's graduation day from West Point, to which my which my wife Cynthia J. Bajdek,and I had been invited to attend. on the football field in Michie Stadium, following the formal graduation ceremony program..
+The photograph on the left was taken of 2nd Lieutenant Tomasz Kowalik's graduation day from West Point, to which my which my wife Cynthia J. Bajdek,and I had been invited to attend, on the football field in Michie Stadium, following the formal graduation ceremony program..

 What appears below is the book representing the essence of Tomasz Kowalik's dissertation that he wrote in fulfillment of his doctoral degree requirement at the Marie Curie-Skladowska University in Lublin, Poland..He presented a inscribed copy of it in person at West Point to Dean Bajdek on April 26, 2008.